alexjbuck/digitize-guide/docs/Step 2.md

 - [mkdocs](https://code.il2.dso.mil/tron/products/digitize/digitize-pipeline/-/blob/master/mkdocs.yml)
 - [hugo](https://code.il2.dso.mil/tron/products/digitize/digitize-pipeline/-/blob/master/hugo.yml)

+!!!help
-> The available CI/CD pipeline config files are viewable on the Digitize repository [here](https://code.il2.dso.mil/tron/products/digitize/digitize-pipeline).
+    The available CI/CD pipeline config files are viewable on the Digitize repository [here](https://code.il2.dso.mil/tron/products/digitize/digitize-pipeline).

 ## Env Variables

 The following environment variables are required for the CI/CD pipeline to run:

+!!!help
-> Reference the [Digitize Tutorial](https://confluence.il2.dso.mil/display/puckboardhelp/Common+API%3A+How+to+use+your+Scratch+Space+in+a+Digitize+Application) for details and a more complete discussion of these environment variables.
+    The [Digitize Tutorial](https://confluence.il2.dso.mil/display/puckboardhelp/Common+API%3A+How+to+use+your+Scratch+Space+in+a+Digitize+Application) for details and a more complete discussion of these environment variables.

 - BUILD_OUTPUT_DIR => Required for npm, yarn, mkdocs, hugo
 - DIGITIZE_DEPLOYMENT_TYPE => branch or tag